Chonkusaurus/Astrology-robot-project/README.md

 You can use the following command to do so.
 > [!IMPORTANT]
-> Makesure you are entering this command with your virtual environemnt active!
+> Make sure you are entering this command with your virtual environemnt active!

 ```
 python -m pip install numpy matplotlib skyfield geopy tzwhere pytz